Back to Main Page.

 - And, hilariously enough, his reaction to the idea of his mother being dead.
 Or at least, Lana's reaction:

 - Archer could best be described as "Crosses The Line Twice: The Animated Series."
-Probably in excess of 75% of the show's humor depends on this.
+A good chunk of the show's humor depends on this.

 - Code Monkeys utilizes this with its pixel animation surprisingly well.
 To give just one character example, Mr. Larrity associates "orphanage" with "arson" and his reply to potentially life-threatening choices is often a simple "Don't care!".
 To say nothing of the eight wives he's had killed and/or stuffed, most certainly for inheritance reasons.